Andres2626/Minecraft-Rewrite/Documentation/running-mc.md

-# ▶️ Running MC
+# ▶️ Running MC project

-Once you have installed and build dependencies, and MC project you can run the game with:
+Once you have installed and built dependencies and MC project, you can run the game with:

 ```
 $ make run
 ```

-Or you can launch it directly from your browser, but keep in mind that mingw *sometimes* sets up its own DLL to run with your game.
-So be aware of the runtime dependencies to run the application.

 Once this is done, have fun!